 These are fairly different results and even though it’s good to have some sort of aggregate score, it’s also useful to distinguish.
 E.g. maybe caffeine makes you less patient so you press early and make more errors.

 For low reaction time (<300ms for simple reaction time <600ms for visual matching), the plots don’t look continuous, there are some sudden drops.
 That’s pretty suspicious IMO.

 Perhaps that could explained by the fact that such low times are impossible to get by average humans and they are out of the test domain.

 If you keep number of errors fixed, one would expect that score grows as the reaction time goes down.
 That is not the case on plots, probably related to the artifact above.

 If you keep reaction time fixed, you would expect the score to decrease monotonically with the number of errors.
 You can see that for simple reaction time after 600ms, the score actually monotonically increases as you make more errors.
 Again, one could argue that reaction of 600 ms is too long for average human on this test (e.g. I score about 230), but I can easily imagine drugs (even such as alcohol) resulting in these scores, which could also be interesting to measure.

-If you think about, 8 (out of 16) errors is what you would get on visual matching if you answer randomly (which you could do with almost arbitrary low reaction time).
+If you think about, 8 (out of 16) errors is what you would get on visual matching if you answer completely at random (which you could do with almost arbitrary low reaction time).
 So if you do that, say, with 400ms delay, according to the plot you would score around 620 points.
 Which is what I get by doing the test myself with 800ms reaction and making 1 error.
 So what does the score represent then?